 Michael Skeen (He/They)

 My work explores the relationship between painting and photography.
-Alongside practicing both disciplines independently I am interested in investigating the materiality of the photographic object and deconstructing conventions of chemical photography.
+Alongside investigating both independently I am interested in deconstructing conventions of chemical photography and investigating the materiality of the photographic object, ultimately searching for spaces where painting and photography can co exist, either harmoniously or chaotically.

 I engage in a dialogue with the materials I am using and try to strike a balance between intentionally making decisions and being open to chance happenings and reacting accordingly, deciding to keep or to discard discoveries as they occur.
 The process is as important as the end result and holds a lot of the pull for me to continue making, the creative act feels cathartic and transformative for me.